Ashu-hub/All-About-Java/Concurrency.md

 	Java 5 introduced Future interface for handling Asynchronous computation but it does not have any methods to combine these computation or handle possible errors.
 	CompletableFuture is a framework with 50 diff methods for composing, combining, executing Asynchronous computation steps and handling errors

-	It provide a way to execute multiple threads at once, withour blocking the main thread.
+	It provide a way to execute multiple threads at once, without blocking the main thread.
 	It provide methods like supplyAsync(Supplier), thenApply(), thenAccept() etc

 ## Differences between execute() and submit() of Executor Service